VYOMIOT/iotDatalogger/README.md

 Use the latest versiom of code to be uploaded to board.
 Latest version is 2.2 which doesn't have support for SD card.

 Credits: The first versions of this code was made for Mr. Satheesh Telagamasetti, SOULS org., IIT Bombay.
-I am thankful for his vision in providing this device.
+I am thankful for his vision of this device.